jnovack/autossh/README.md

 however, you can tunnel other services such as redis (port: 6379), elasticsearch (port: 9200) or good old http (port: 80) and https (port: 443).

-#### SSH_STRICT_HOST_IP_CHECK
+#### SSH_NO_STRICT_HOST_IP_CHECK

-Specify if you want the IP addresses of hosts to also be checked, if the `known_hosts` file is provided.
-This can cause issues for hosts with dynamic IP addresses, but provides additional protection for against DNS spoofing attacks.
-(Default: disabled, set to any non-empty string to enable)
+Specify if you want the IP addresses of hosts to not be checked if the `known_hosts` file is provided.
+This can avoid issues for hosts with dynamic IP addresses, but removes some additional protection against DNS spoofing attacks.
+Host IP Checking is enabled by default, set this variable to any value to disable.

 #### SSH_KEY_FILE